BeaconCMS/beacon/guides/deployment/fly.md

 * Replace `my_app` with your application name
 * Make them executable by running `chmod +x rel/overlays/bin/beacon_seeds.bat rel/overlays/bin/beacon_seeds` or the equivalent on your system

-3. Add this function in the generated `Release` module:
+3. Add this function in the generated `Release` module, usually at `lib/my_app/release.ex`:

 ```elixir
 def beacon_seeds do